-2013 has been designated European Year of Citizens, with the aim of raising awareness of the rights linked to EU citizenship, under an agreement between Parliament and Council endorsed on Monday by the Civil Liberties Committee.
-Events will be organised during the Year to explain the rights of citizens who decide to go and live in another member state, in particular students, workers, businesspeople and retired persons.
+Parliament voted on Tuesday to designate 2013 European Year of Citizens with the aim of raising awareness of the rights linked to EU citizenship.
+Events will be organised during the Year to explain the rights of citizens who decide to study, work, set up a business or draw their pension in another member state.

-The activities organised for the European Year of Citizens will focus on explaining the rights linked to moving to and living in other EU countries, such as the recognition of academic and professional qualifications, passengers' and consumers' rights, access to cross-border healthcare and social security and opportunities such as the Erasmus programme, enabling young people to study abroad.
+The activities organised for the European Year of Citizens will focus on explaining the rights linked to moving to and living in other EU countries, such as the recognition of academic and professional qualifications, passenger and consumer rights, access to cross-border healthcare and social security and schemes such as the Erasmus programme, which enables young people to study abroad.

 Events during the Year will include hearings, conferences and education and awareness-raising campaigns.
 Platforms will also be set up for authorities at EU, national, regional and local level and other public and civil society organisations to share their experience.

 Procedure: Co-decision (Ordinary Legislative Procedure), 1st reading (with agreement)